-A man from Makunga village, Trans Nzoia County has killed his wife by slashing her to death, and later killed himself following a quarrel over a suspected love triangle.
+A man from Makunga village, Trans Nzoia County has killed his wife, and later committed suicide following a quarrel over a suspected love triangle.

 Numerous screams from the woman identified as Caren Chebet attracted the attention of the neighbours at 3am, who found the door locked from inside.

-Nation reports that a neighbour, Kennedy Barasa, who is a welder used a grinder to help other neighbours break in, only to find the woman lying in a pool of blood, dead.
-The husband, Stephen Kagumo, was hanging in another room, also dead.
+Nation reports that a neighbour, Kennedy Barasa, who is a welder used a grinder to help other neighbours break in, only to find the woman dead.
+The husband, Stephen Kagumo, was hanging in another room.

 “To our shock, we found the woman lying in a pool of blood on the bed and the husband had hanged himself using a rope in another room,” said Barasa.